Create email campaigns

 If you choose the optimal send time in the Schedule, you can set it up in the same way as in a Wait node in Scenarios.

 Most popular email client apps don't support embedded videos in emails.
-While it's technically possible to embed videos using Engagement Visual Builder (provided by BeeFree) or HTML Builder, we don't recommend it because these videos aren't accessible to most users through emails.
-In the best case, users can see a fallback static image.
+While it's technically possible to embed videos using the Visual Builder (provided by BeeFree) or HTML Builder, we don't recommend it.
+These videos aren't accessible to most users through emails.
+In the best case, users see a fallback static image.

 Consider your users' devices when planning to embed videos in emails.
-Most users access their emails through mobile or handheld devices, leading to a poor user experience due to data connection quality and mobile data consumption.
+Most users access emails through mobile or handheld devices.
+This leads to a poor user experience due to data connection quality and mobile data consumption.

-To learn more about using embedded videos in emails, refer to guide on embedding videos.
+To learn more about using embedded videos in emails, refer to the guide on embedding videos.

 Test your email

 There are various options for testing your email template before launching a campaign.
-Learn more in our email testing article.
+Learn more in the email testing article.
 We recommend using at least one testing option before launching the live campaign.

 Set up A/B testing

-For email campaigns created via scenarios, A/B tests are configured using the dedicated A/B test operator node.
+For email campaigns created via scenarios, configure A/B tests using the dedicated A/B test operator node.

-To set up an A/B test for Email campaigns, navigate to the A/B Test Setup tab under DESIGN.
+To set up an A/B test for Email campaigns, go to the A/B Test Setup tab under DESIGN.
 You can choose between two types of tests:

 Read more on A/B tests in our A/B testing guide.

-To navigate between the designs for each variant or add new variants use the A/B test menu in the top right of your email editor.
-You can switch between the different variants and design the campaign for each version separately.
+To navigate between the designs for each variant or add new variants, use the A/B test menu in the top right of your email editor.
+You can switch between different variants.
+Design the campaign for each version separately.

 Evaluation